Almost exactly two years ago, I went through a really bad breakup.

 We are walking you through how we USED to handle these moments (hello meltdown) and how we handle these moments now, and how you can create that embodied shift for yourself.

 It’s deep stuff, it’s really important stuff.

 And it’s all free!
-Here’s where you can sign up for the workshop.
+Here’s where you can access the workshop.